StefanosMissin/js-search-case-study/readme.md

 This repo represents my solution for an search bar based on some formated results.

+In order to run the search bar you have to have some sort of web-server.

+In my opinion, the easiest way to pull out results is to use Visual Studio Code as a text-editor and install  the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 First the users enter what they want to search in the search input.
 There is a delay of 0.4 seconds `let doneTypingInterval = 400;  //time in ms` until javascript comes in place.

 After those 0.4 seconds a function named **doneTyping** is called to check if user has entered more than two characters in order to create an async search to our data.